hat-open/hat-event/docs/event.rst

     * subscribe

-        A client can, at any time, subscribe to Events of certain types by sending a subscribe message (`MsgSubscribe`) to the server.
-After server receives subscribe message, it will spontaneously notify the client (by sending `MsgNotify`) whenever an Event occurs with the `type` matched to any `type` in the subscription message.
+        A client can, at any time, subscribe to events of certain types by sending a subscribe message (`MsgSubscribe`) to the server.
+After server receives subscribe message, it will spontaneously notify the client (by sending `MsgNotify`) whenever an event occurs with the `type` matched to any `type` in the subscription message.
 Matching is done as described in event's type property including the ``?`` and ``*`` options.
 A client can send as many subscribe messages as it